oasis-tcs/odata-specs/docs/odata-data-aggregation-ext/odata-data-aggregation-ext.md

 </Term>
 ```

-Then `rolluprecursive` can be used to aggregate the weighted sales volume:
+Then `rolluprecursive` can be used to aggregate the weighted sales volume.
+The aggregation with `rolluprecursive` produces one instance per sales organization, the subsequent `traverse` transformation duplicates instances for sales organizations with multiple parents and thereby introduces the `SalesModel.Weight` instance annotation.
+Finally, a `compute` transformation multiplies the value of this instance annotation with the aggregate value from `rolluprecursive`:
 ```
 GET /service/Sales?$apply=groupby(
     (rolluprecursive(
       $root/SalesOrganizations,
       MultiParentHierarchy,
       SalesOrganization/ID)),
-    compute(Amount mul
-      Aggregation.rollupnode()/@SalesModel.Weight#MultiParentHierarchy
-      as WeightedAmount)
-    /aggregate(WeightedAmount with sum as WeightedTotal))
+    aggregate(Amount with sum as Total))
+    /traverse(
+      $root/SalesOrganizations,
+      MultiParentHierarchy,
+      SalesOrganization/ID,
+      preorder)
+    /compute(Total mul
+      SalesOrganization/@SalesModel.Weight#MultiParentHierarchy
+      as WeightedTotal)
+  &$select=WeightedTotal
 ```

 Assume that in addition to the sales in the [example data](#ExampleData) there are sales of 10 in Atlantis.
 Then 60% of them would contribute to the US sales organization and 40% to the EMEA sales organization: